Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Watering

-Water Piggyback Plant liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings and keep the soil moist at all times.
+Water your Piggyback Plant liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to avoid yellowing leaves and mushy stems.

-Ascertain that the pot has a drainage hole inorder to prevent the soil from getting soggy as it may result in root-rot and eventual loss of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it may result in root-rot and eventual death of the plant.

 Light Requirements

-Piggyback Plant grows best in bright light but will still grow in semi-shade, but slowly.
-However, too little light will result in a leggy plant.
-Keep it away from direct sunshine as it can lead to scorching of the leaves.
+Piggyback Plant needs bright indirect light to thrive.
+It will grow in semi-shade, but the growth will be much slower.
+Keep it away from direct sunshine to avoid scorching of the leaves.

 Temperature and Humidity

-Cool to average warmth of 15-260C with a minimum of 100C is ideal for Piggyback Plant.
-Keep it away from cold drafts as they can cause leaf drop.
+Piggyback Plant flourishes in cool to average warmth of 15-260C with a minimum of 100C.
+Keep it away from cold drafts emanating from heat sources, AC units, windy doors and others as they can cause reduced growth and leaf drop.

 Piggyback Plant has no need for extra humidity.
 Moderate air humidity of 50-55% is ideal for this Plant.
-However, if the temperatures are too high resulting in low humidity may lead to brown leaf tips and edges.
-Therefore, set the pot on a wet pebble tray or use a cool mist humidifier to up humidity.
+However, if the humidity is too low, it may lead to brown leaf tips and edges.
+Therefore, to step up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Fertilizer